deyanaaliyah/Nordic_motorhomes_exam_project/README.md

 #2.1 The file is under "resources".
 Change the username and password for your database.

+#2.2 And if you get an error, then make sure you DatabaseConnectionManager class has the correct path for the application.properties file.

 #3 Run project in your editor and open "localhost:8080" on your browser.
 And remember to login with username+password being = "admin".